tmpfs/trucks/packages/trucks-compiler/README.md

 public getDefault()
 ```

-Get the default scheme resolver.
+Get the default protocol resolver.

 Will be `null` if no plugins have registered a default handler by calling
 the `setDefault` method.